dkleftogi/duplexFiltering/Execution_example/Execution_examples.md

 The program generates a bam file named (from the Example_chr17_variants.bam in our example) in the RESULTS subfolder that contains the reads supporting the variants of interest.

-### Question 5: I have problems running the analysis, what should I do ?
+### Question 5: I have problems to run the analysis, what should I do ?

-You try to re-produce the example, you try to resolve the dependenices (pysam, samtools, samtools in the PATH)...
+You try to re-produce the example, you try to resolve the dependenices (pysam, samtools, samtools in the PATH) and....you try a bit more in general...

-And you can always contact Dimitrios and ask for help =)
+You can always contact Dimitrios and ask for help =)